milescrabill/hci/_posts/2015-4-29-deconstructing-free-to-play.md

 ##Deconstructing Free-to-Play

-Welcome to Miles's HCI Spring 2015 final project.
+Welcome to Miles's final project for [Erik Nilsen's Spring 2015 Human Computer Interaction Course](http://legacy.lclark.edu/~nilsen/425sp15.html).
 The subject of free-to-play games and freemium business models is one that has interested me for a long time.
 I personally play several games that use these revenue models and have spent (invested?) quite a bit of money in them.

 It's been interesting reading the academic research on the subject, particularly the discussions of user behavior, and recognizing the patterns that I or my social groups have exhibited.